The Great Myths 15: What about “the Dark Ages?”

 The revival of Classical learning previously attributed to “the Renaissance” of the fifteenth and sixteenth centuries is now well known to have begun much earlier; in the Twelfth Century Renaissance, and so right in the middle of the Middle Ages, not at its end.
 Many modern institutions and foundational concepts and practices turn out to have distinctly medieval origins, such as universities, parliaments, international banking and finance and the Common Law.
 Everything from double entry book keeping to modern musical notation and even commonplace items like chimneys and buttons are all medieval in origin.

 As already mentioned, far from being a period of scientific stagnation or even the suppression of natural philosophy, the medieval period saw a remarkable revival of rational inquiry into the natural world, stimulated by the rediscovery of Greek works lost in the fall of the Western Roman Empire and by the discovery of Arabic works that expanded these subjects.
-Not only does the medieval period see work in a range of fields from optics to physics by some remarkable scholars, but modern historians of science now argue that the later development of modern science in the sixteenth to eighteenth centuries had essential medieval foundations.
+Not only did the medieval period see work in a range of fields from optics to physics by some remarkable scholars, but modern historians of science now argue that the later development of modern science in the sixteenth to eighteenth centuries had essential medieval foundations.
 As Edward Grant details in his The Foundations of Modern Science in the Middle Ages: Their Religious, Institutional and Intellectual Contexts (Cambridge: 1996), the proto-scientific foundational work of medieval scholars was not just important but fundamental to the development of the full scientific method and its attendant institutions and norms.
 Modern science would not have developed in the west without the work of medieval natural philosophers like Albertus Magnus, Robert Grosseteste, Roger Bacon, John Peckham, Duns Scotus, Thomas Bradwardine, Walter Burley, William Heytesbury, Richard Swineshead, John Dumbleton, Richard of Wallingford, Nicholas Oresme, Jean Buridan and Nicholas of Cusa.
 In recent years this better understanding of the history of science has been made more accessible to the non-specialist through excellent popularisations like James Hannam’s God’s Philosophers: How the Medieval World Laid the Foundations of Modern Science (Icon: 2009) and Seb Falk’s The Light Ages: The Surprising Story of Medieval Science (Norton: 2020).

 Similarly, the idea that the Medieval Period was technologically stagnant has also been completely revised.
-Even the nineteenth century polemticists grudgingly granted the Middle Ages the technical innovations of gothic architecture, which saw the spires of cathedrals stand as the tallest buildings in the world until, remarkably, the 1890s (if we do not count the Pyramids of Giza).
+Even the nineteenth century polemicists grudgingly granted the Middle Ages the technical innovations of gothic architecture, which saw the spires of cathedrals stand as the tallest buildings in the world until, remarkably, the 1890s (if we do not count the Pyramids of Giza).
 But the Middle Ages also saw the invention or development of technologies such as blast furnaces, mechanical clocks, astronomical clocks, windmills, eye glasses, gantry cranes, rolling mills, stern rudders, horizontal looms, corned gunpowder, compound curved plate armour and magnets.
 Medieval technicians loved mechanical solutions to problems, applying them to everything from turning spits to roast meat to making clockwork automata to entertain dinner guests.
 Joseph and Frances Gies, Cathedral, Forge and Waterwheel: Technology and Invention in the Middle Ages (Harper, 1994) and Jean Gimpel’s The Medieval Machine: The Industrial Revolution of the Middle Ages (Barnes and Noble: 1976) both detail how technically inventive the Middle Ages actually were.

 Confronted with evidence like this and much more besides, those who want to defend the “Dark Ages” conception abandon the “bailey” part of their position and retreat to their “motte” – they concede that not all of the Middle Ages were “dark”, but note most of these examples come from the Later Middle Ages.
 So they redraw the boundaries of these “Dark Ages” as referring not to the Middle Ages as a whole, but to the Early Medieval Period.
 The centuries following the fall of Rome, they assure us, are the actual “Dark Ages” where everything was terrible, backward and in decline.
 Here they are on slightly firmer ground, but several major historiographical problems remain.